Theo6890/diamond-vaults/README.md

 # Technical Specifications

+## Diamond Pattern

 All vaults will use the same diamond to store their common data.
-A vault is a facet of a diamond, as there can be many types of vault with different logic implementation.
+A vault is a facet of a diamond, as there can be many types of vault with different logic implementation. <br>

+### Facet's Storage

+A facet can also have a specific proxy storage (eternal storage, another diamonds stockage, etc...).
+This will depend on the evolution of the dApp complexity throught development lifecycle.

+### Split Heavy Features into Many Diamonds

+Maybe a new diamond can be create for each these features: DEXs Integration, Royalities Integration, Streaming Payment Protocol, Streaming Payment Configuration, Multisigs Integration, etc...

 ## Versions